AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Enhanced Features in Aviatrix Release 6.8.1642**

-* **AVX-36880** - You can now upgrade images for multiple non-Activemesh Aviatrix Gateways in batches, instead of individually.
+* **AVX-36880** - You can now upgrade images for multiple non-Activemesh Standalone Aviatrix Gateways in batches, instead of individually.
 This improvement makes the image upgrade process faster and more efficient for this type of gateway.

 You can upgrade non-Activemesh gateway images in batch if they have no peerings, or if only one of the gateways has a peering.
 If more than one non-Activemesh gateway has a peering, the batch image upgrade will fail.